dudupopkhadze/jeka/README.md

 # Jeka

-Jeka is an educational project inspired by Karel.
+Jeka is project inspired by Karel.

 Karel is an educational programming language for beginners, created  by Richard E. Pattis in his book Karel The Robot: A Gentle Introduction to the Art of Programming.

 <img width="198" alt="Screenshot 2023-03-20 at 00 45 53" src="https://user-images.githubusercontent.com/48488310/226207949-e9bc68ec-3daf-43cd-955f-4637039ad1a2.png">